You can get your council tax bill online or in the post.

 - it's easier to share with organisations that ask for a proof of address

 - you can print copies if you choose to, at own home or in a Thurrock library

 To switch to eBilling you need to have:

 - signed-up for My Account

 - registered to use council tax services within My Account

-If you have not yet registered for council tax services online, login to My Account and select the council tax 'Register now' option – you can sign-up for eBilling when you register.
+If you have not yet registered for council tax services online, login to My Account, go to 'Council tax' services and select 'Register to view your account' – you can sign-up for eBilling when you register.

 - switch to eBilling at any time